jsquaredosquared/novotyper/README.md

         - `novoindex`: Index the reference fasta + alt scaffolds fasta to create a new spiked `.nix` file.
         - `novoalign`: Produce the BAM file by aligning the reads using the spiked `.nix` file.
         - `novoSV zabedgraph`: Use the alt scaffolds FASTA and the BAM file to obtain the MAPQ as a bedgraph.
-        - `novoutil bgzf` [OPTIONAL]: Combine reference fasta + alt scaffolds fasta into a new fasta file, and index it with `samtools faidx`.
+        - `novoutil bgzf` [OPTIONAL]: Combine reference fasta + alt scaffolds fasta into a new fasta file, bgzip it, and index it with `samtools faidx`.
 Do this if you would like to visualize the alignments in IGV.

 3. Run `novotyper` to predict genotypes and perform some benchmarking.
     - This step requires your SV VCF, plus the alt scaffolds FASTA and MAPQ bedgraph generated in step 2 above.